Statistic Auburn New York National

 Auburn Racial Demographics & Ethnicity

-The Auburn racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Auburn is 83.4% White, 8.4% Black or African American, 0.9% Asian, 0.2% American Indian and 0.1% Native Hawaiian - 4.6% of the population identify as Hispanic or Latino.
-Of all households, 94.8% reported speaking English only, while 2.8% reported speaking Spanish only.
-A total of 2.7% of residents were considered foreign born.
+Understanding the Auburn racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Auburn, the racial breakdown indicates 83.4% White, 8.4% Black or African American, 0.9% Asian, 0.2% American Indian and 0.1% Native Hawaiian, with 4.6% of the population identifying as Hispanic or Latino.
+Notably, 94.8% of households reported speaking English only, while 2.8% reported speaking Spanish only.
+Additionally, 2.7% of residents were categorized as foreign-born.

 Auburn Population Density